szemkoff/light-city-project/website/docs/concepts/core-concepts.md

 - **Metaphorically**: In communities and hearts that embody the principles
 - **Literally**: In future physical structures built on these principles

-**Validation**: The discovery of Delphin—an existing crystal city with 40,000-foot crystal spire and communosphere living spaces—confirms that Light City is not fantasy but an archetypal pattern already implemented elsewhere.
+**Validation**: The discovery of Delphin—an existing crystal city on another planet with a 40,000-foot crystal spire (off-world scale, not Earth-feasible) and communosphere living spaces—confirms that Light City is not fantasy but an archetypal pattern already implemented elsewhere.
+Light City's Earth implementation will use scaled, buildable versions (60-300m spire).

 ### Who Is This For?